Lejo1/Heat-Plume-Prediction/README.md

      ```
      python main.py --dataset_prep 1HP --epoch 10 --architecture standard --inputs gksit --visualize True --device cuda:0 --destination unet_standard --only_prep True
      ```
-- the resulting model and visualizations (if enabled) can then be found in destination_dir (paths.yaml)
+- the resulting model and visualizations (if enabled via `--visualize True`) can then be found in destination_dir (paths.yaml)
-- keep in mind that a prepared dataset will be generated in datasets_prepared_dir when using raw data (paths.yaml)
+- keep in mind that a prepared dataset will be generated in datasets_prepared_dir when using raw data (paths.yaml), for this behaviour set `--only_prep False`
-- the prepared data for this example run can be found at [Models and prepared data](https://doi.org/10.18419/darus-4518)
+- the prepared data for this example run can be found at [Models and prepared data](https://doi.org/10.18419/darus-4518), to use an already prepared dataset set `--only_prep True`

 ## Generating prepared dataset with multiple heat pumps:
-- This allows for the generation of datasets where a single heat plume is predicted in the presence of other already existing heatplumes
+- This allows for the generation of datasets where a single heat plume is predicted in the presence of other already existing heatplumes.
+Hence cut outs around each heat pump are made from a dataset which includes more heat pumps.
+Therefore, the cut outs might include overlaps from heat plumes of other heat pumps.
 - you need the model in models_dir (paths.yaml) and the dataset in default_raw_dir (paths.yaml)
 - ensure that the hyperparameters from the model defined by --model are the same as in e.g. networks/unet.py (depending on the architecture)
 - if they are different adjust the hyperparameters in the code by hand